-Many families travel with kids on a regular basis.
+Many families are travelling with small children on a regular basis.
 It is a fun and enriching experience for kids, but how do you make sure you are ready for all the activities that may be involved?

 There are many ways of travelling with children, and each family will find their own method that works best for them.